Staff Employee Grievances

 Excluded from this policy are complaints/grievances concerning:

-Please consult with the Director, Human Resources/Equal Opportunity/Title IX Coordinator (the HR Director) if you have a question as to which policy applies to the grievance.
+Please consult with the Human Resources/Equal Opportunity/Title IX Deputy (the HR Director) if you have a question as to which policy applies to the grievance.

 - Each individual is encouraged to become familiar with his or her responsibilities and this grievance and appeals process.
 The university grievance and appeals policy and procedures will be communicated to each new employee, both orally and in writing, during new employee orientation.